MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 > [!NOTE]
 > This feature is available to preview customers only.
 Features described here are subject to change.

 A Microsoft Viva Glint 360 feedback program provides insights into your strengths and opportunities.
 A 360 program shares different viewpoints about the way you work from the people you work with.
 It’s a foundational step toward professional growth and meaningful change.
-A 360 is not a performance evaluation but is truly focused on your development.
+A 360 isn't a performance evaluation but is truly focused on your development.

 Your direct manager assigns you to become a 360 program subject.
 As a 360 subject you complete a self-assessment and request feedback from various others such as your manager, direct reports (if you’re a people manager) and other collaborators.